 Many organizations are feeling saturated right now.
 Industries are changing, and many companies are facing growing pressure to change in order to survive.
 The current economic situation adds additional pressure to change.

-In the 2007 benchmarking study, Prosci collected data on current levels of saturation.
-Below is data showing current levels of saturation from the 2007 study, along with the preliminary results from the first 263 participants in the 2009 study.
+Starting in the 2007 benchmarking study, Prosci collected data on current levels of saturation.
+Below is data showing the levels of saturation beginning in the 2007 study and continuing through the 2013 study.

 Change saturation impacts how organizations operate.
 Is your organization feeling the strain of change saturation?
 Read on for three tactics to neutralize change saturation (and a special fourth note for reducing change disruption using change management)